loopthrough/mc-consistent-selector/README.md

 Provides a ServerSelector interface implementation for picking the next server.
 It is safe for conurrent use by multiple go routines.
 It uses consistent hashing strategy to distribute keys across nodes

+# Inspired by

+* gomemcached client
+* consistent by StatHat